Waterside Regulations 2018

-These regulations are issued by the Executive Committee of the Royal Southern Yacht Club.
+These rules are issued by the Executive Committee of the Royal Southern Yacht Club.
 The Executive Committee may modify these Rules from time to time.
 Use of the club’s facilities including pontoons, moorings, dry berths, slipway, crane, dinghies, tenders and launches is subject to the by-laws of the club and to these rules.
 In the case of a conflict between the by-laws and these rules, the by-laws shall take precedence.

 It is a condition of use of the facilities that all safety regulations, including restrictions of use, are strictly observed.

-Any damage to the facilities or to any boats in the facilities, are to be reported to the Sailing Secretary or to the Bosuns at the earliest opportunity.
+Any damage to the facilities or to any boats in the facilities are to be reported to the Sailing Secretary or to the bosuns at the earliest opportunity.

-Refusal to follow an instruction from a Bosun will be reported to the executive committee, who will decide what action should be taken.
+Refusal to follow an instruction from a bosun will be reported to the executive committee who will decide what action should be taken.

 The Club has moorings for members’ mono-hull yachts and RIBS in the Prince Philip Yacht Haven and on a pontoon on the East side of the Hamble River.
 The Commodore is entitled to a mooring in the Prince Philip Yacht Haven free of charge.
 Past commodores and the vice-Commodore are entitled to a mooring in the Prince Philip Yacht Haven at the standard rate without entering the ballot.
-Other moorings in the Prince Philip Yacht Haven and moorings on the East Pontoon are allocated by ballot of Members on an annual or longer basis as decided by the executive; preference in the ballot is given to Members who take an active part in club events.
+Other moorings in the Prince Philip Yacht Haven and moorings on the East Pontoon are allocated by ballot of members on an annual or longer basis as decided by the executive; preference in the ballot is given to members who take an active part in club events.
 Multihull boats cannot be berthed in the Prince Philip Yacht Haven but can be berthed on the East Pontoon.
 Vessels greater than 15 metres (50 feet) LOA

 When a boat with a club mooring is going to be absent the member should inform the sailing office of the dates it shall be absent.